Victoria Sugden: Reception

 The accident involving Victoria and Billy was nominated for "Spectacular Scene of the Year" at the 2007 British Soap Awards.
 At the 2009 ceremony, Hodgins was nominated for Best Young Performance, and the scene of Victoria falling through the ice won the award for Most Spectacular Scene.
+In 2014, Matt Bramford from What to Watch put Victoria on his list of the 18 best recastings in British and Australian soap operas and commented, "Cutie Hannah Midgley played Victoria brilliantly for 10 years".